hanzoui/pr/templates/add-toml.md

 Action Required:

 - [ ] Go to the [registry](https://registry.comfy.org).
-Login and create a publisher id.
-Add the publisher id into the pyproject.toml file.
+Login and create a publisher id (everything after the `@` sign on your registry profile).
-- [ ] Write a short description.
+- [ ] Add the publisher id into the pyproject.toml file.
-- [ ] Merge the separate Github Actions PR and run the workflow.
+- [ ] Merge the separate Github Actions PR, then merge this PR.

-If you want to publish the node manually, [install the cli](https://docs.comfy.org/comfy-cli/getting-started#install-cli) and run `comfy node publish`
+If you want to publish the node manually, [install the cli](https://docs.comfy.org/comfy-cli/getting-started#install-cli) by running `pip install comfy-cli`, then run `comfy node publish`

 Check out our [docs](https://docs.comfy.org/registry/overview#introduction) if you want to know more about the registry.
 Otherwise, feel free to message me on discord at haohao_81202 or join our [server](https://discord.com/invite/comfyorg) if you have any questions!